 In “Being Reactive” I mention the flowering period.
 Well here is some more food-for-thought.
 Cannabis naturally flowers in the autumn.
 It senses a decrease in light or a very specific light to dark ratio.
 However, it does not need total, high intensity light for the light period, and total, immensely-deep, cavernous-dark for the dark period.
 On a clear night in September, with a full moon, which is relatively bright, the plant does not reverse flowering.
 Therefore, total darkness is not essential.

 So, consider this: many insects also require specific light.
-So, total darkness will certainly inhibit the effectiveness of your insects.
+Total darkness will certainly inhibit the effectiveness of your insects.
 Try adjusting light levels and photo period to both maximize plant performance as well as beneficial performance.

 Crappy roots, salt build-up, stressed plants: Check your EC’s.
 The plants in some grows look like crap, because they are.
 They are pumped full of fertilizer and are majorly stressed.
 Find out the minimum amount of all macro and micro nutrients needed to get the yield you want and consider pure water rinses from time to time.
 Your plants will thank you and so will the beneficial insects.

 Too much nitrogen produce soft new growth.
 While you may think the plant is responding well to the nutrients – they don’t have a choice.
 They absorb it rapidly and pump it through their veins and sucking pests love it!
-Not only is it worth dropping the available N when you have pest problems, but it is also worth experimenting with different types of N. We know that the nitrogen available via ammonium makes plants far more attractive to pests than other versions of available N.
+Not only is it worth dropping the available N when you have pest problems, but it is also worth experimenting with different types of N. We know that the nitrogen available via ammonium makes plants far more attractive to pests than other versions of available N, like those calcium based.

 When growers tell us they suddenly had a break-out of aphids, we often discover they just switched fertilizers, their EC meter has been off, or they began a “push” to get plants ready for a specific target.